top of page

 Sädîq's Journey From North Kurdistan to Finland

-"My first teaching work experience in North Kurdistan, in Silopi town.
+"My first teaching work experience was in North Kurdistan, in Silopi town.
 At 21, I was growing mustaches, trying to look old just to be treated seriously by my work colleagues."

 "I love my family, and my father has significantly impacted my life.
 He had always supported me, even when I made the wrong decisions.
 He encouraged his children, especially my sisters, to study and build independent personalities.
 Since I could not go to Turkey to visit my family, I had to find a means to see them.
 We arranged to meet in Georgia one summer.
 They traveled from Turkey to Georgia, where we spent a wonderful time together for three weeks before I returned to Finland."